simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

     description TEXT NOT NULL
 ) AS Category; -- the AS xyz after the table defines the data class name

--- You can also create an index or triggers with moor files CREATE INDEX categories_description ON categories(description);
+-- You can also create an index or triggers with drift files CREATE INDEX categories_description ON categories(description);

 -- we can put named sql queries in here as well: